 Most credible evidence points to the fact that the Loch Ness Monster doesn’t exist, yet tourists still regularly show up at the Scottish lake in hopes of catching glimpse of a prehistoric lake monster.
 Similarly, evidence is clear that sales reps get the best results by reaching out to prospects multiple times, and still, reps still seem to believe that they should move on after reaching out to a prospect just once or twice.
 According to Hubspot, the average rep attempts to call leads 1.3 times before giving up.
 This approach is a one-way ticket to losing revenue.

 We’ve seen time and time again that persistence really does pay off.
-It’s often beneficial for reps to work fewer leads at once, but really follow a thorough sales cadence with them.
+It’s often beneficial for reps to work fewer leads at once, but really follow sales cadence best practices when connecting with them.
 We recommend at least eight touch points before sending a lead back to marketing for more nurturing.

 We’ve all heard the saying before that the customer is always right.
 And once they truly become customers, this might be true, but this adage shouldn’t necessarily be applied to target customers.
 According to Brent Adamson and Matthew Dixon’s research in The Challenger Sale, the most successful salespeople routinely challenge their prospective customers.
 After all, your prospects might not fully comprehend how your product can deliver value.
 They may have assumptions about what your offering can or can’t do, but those assumptions might be incorrect.
 As an example, there are myriad small businesses leaders who think they don’t need or can’t afford a CRM like Salesforce.